databricks-industry-solutions/security-analysis-tool/docs/setup.md

       <img src="./images/git_import.png" width="50%" height="50%">

- 5. Please confirm PyPI access is available
+ 5. Please confirm that PyPI access is available

     * Open the \<SATProject\>/notebooks/Includes/install_sat_sdk  and run on the cluster that was created in the Step 2 above.
     Please make sure there are no errors.

-6. Configrue secrets
+6. Configure secrets

   * Download and setup Databricks CLI by following the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html)
   * Note: if you have multiple Databricks profiles you will need to use --profile <profile name> switch to access the correct workspace,